 Included in this assessment were healthy volunteers as well as diabetics and those with impaired glucose tolerance (pre-diabetes).

-The conclusions of these study authors is of particular importance because of the comorbidity between diabetes and arthritis.
+The conclusions of these study authors are of particular importance because of the comorbidity between diabetes and arthritis.

 Is Glucosamine Safe for Diabetics?